alf45tar/PedalinoMini/README.md

 On TTGO T-Eight replace BOOT button with CENTER button.

-## Factory default configuration and first configuration
+## Factory default configuration

 The factory default configuration is quite simple: 6 momentary pedals, one actions on press, all MIDI interfaces interface enabled.
-More customized configuration are available here.
+More configuration are available here.